P. Vijayan: IPS Officer

-In October 2001 he began his policing career as Assistant Police Superintendent (Kanhangad) in Kasaragod District.
+In October 2001 he began his policing career as the Assistant Superintendent of Police (Kanhangad) in Kasaragod District.
 He has been District Police Chief of several districts including Kasaragod, Thiruvananthapuram Rural, Malappuram, Ernakulam Rural and was the first to have served as Commissioner of Police in all four Commissionerates in the state, viz.
 Thiruvananthapuram, Kozhikode, Thrissur and Kochi.

 Vijayan headed the police organization of Thiruvananthapuram, the capital city of the state, as its Police Commissioner.

 He also had held simultaneous charge as Deputy Inspector General of Police (Battalions) overseeing all Police Battalions in Kerala, as well as official-in-charge of the Kerala Railway Police while holding the position of DIG (Intelligence).

 In acknowledgement of his efforts to promote a drug-free community, in particular among youth, he was awarded a fellowship in 2013 to attend the Global Tobacco Control Leadership Programme at the Johns Hopkins Bloomberg School of Public Health in Washington DC, USA.